AltoRetrato/gditools3/README.md

 For your convenience, you can use the gditoolsgui.py.

-This project was tested with Python 2.7.x and 3.4.x.
+This project was (barely!) tested with Python 2.7.x and 3.4.x.

 See the README.TXT file for more informations.